Tysab/nodejs-course-assignment/README.md

-# vidly-movies
+# Node.JS Course Assignment

-Assignments for the course 'Node.js: The Complete Guide to Build RESTful APIs'
+Assignments for the course 'Node.js: The Complete Guide to Build RESTful APIs - by Mosh Hamedani'

-1. Assignment to work with HTTP requests using Express

-2. Assignment for adding routes folder